PDS-Lab/NStore/README.md

 ## Introduction

-This is the implementation of the paper, "NStore: A High-Performance NUMA-Aware Key-Value Store for Hybrid Memory".
+This is the implementation of the paper, "NStore: A High-Performance NUMA-Aware Key-Value Store for Hybrid Memory" (IEEE TC 2024).

 ## Compile & Run